Aspirin/paracetamol/caffeine

-Aspirin(acetylsalicylic acid) / paracetamol(acetaminophen) / caffeine is a combination drug for the treatment of pain, especially tension headache and migraine.
-It is sold in the US under the trade names Goody's Powder and Excedrin, although not all products sold under the Excedrin brand contain this combination.
-It is sold in the UK under various brandnames including Anadin Extra.
+Aspirin/paracetamol/caffeine is a combination drug for the treatment of pain, especially tension headache and migraine.
+It contains aspirin, a non-steroidal anti-inflammatory drug; paracetamol (acetaminophen), an analgesic; and caffeine, a stimulant.

+Efficacy

+All active treatments except caffeine differed significantly from placebo, with superior efficacy of the triple combination; well tolerated; low incidence of adverse events.

 Adverse effects

 The recommended dosing has a low risk profile when taken occasionally in a well hydrated state.
 As with all medications containing paracetamol (acetaminophen), concomitant use with alcohol carries a significant risk of hepatotoxicity.
 The combination of paracetamol with aspirin also creates the risk of renal papillary necrosis if large doses are taken chronically.
 This is because paracetamol yields a toxic metabolite that can accumulate in the kidney while aspirin works to deplete the glutathione stores necessary to oxidize it.
 Additionally, chronic aspirin usage is associated with increased risk of gastrointestinal bleeding.